6 Elderly Needs And Wants That Should Be Met

 Another way to help older people access the internet.
 This is to offer guidance support and training to help them get to grips with unfamiliar technology.

-More needs to be done to support the ageing population in their use of the internet.
+We can do more to support the ageing population in their use of the internet.
 This can help them with many other areas of their lives.

 The part of your article that talked about things like improved toilets, stairs, and changing rooms as things that elderly people would need definitely caught my attention.
 We’re currently trying to change up our house to include these things so we can take care of my father easily, but we’re so busy that it’s becoming a bit of a hassle to try and finish the project.
 I’ll look for a personal care home that has these kinds of things so my father can stay there until our house is ready.